 Social media retargeting involves showing ads to social media users who visited a website and did not convert.
 The distinction between social media retargeting and site retargeting is that with social media retargeting, the marketer is specifically showing ads on social media sites vs. banner ads on other types of websites the user may visit.

 A lesser known method of retargeting involves using existing remarketing lists to serve search ads in Google Adwords to previous site visitors searching on Google.
 In this case, users will see text search ads vs. image-based banner ads, and they must have visited your site in order to be served these ads.

 5. Search Retargeting

-Search retargeting is a newer form of retargeting, allowing for the potential to reach tons of new customers that have not previously viewed your website.
+Search retargeting offers the potential to reach tons of new customers that have not previously viewed your website.
 Instead, these users have merely searched for keywords that are relevant to the products and services your company offers, and therefore they are served your retargeting ads.
-These ads can be displayed in the form of web banner ads and also on social media sites such as Facebook and Twitter.
+These ads can be displayed in the form of web banner ads and also on social media sites such as Facebook.